 Most spots have their own outdoor seating, and in the summer months they're ideal for taking in the views and enjoying the evening's warmth.
-For a more upbeat and wild nightlife scene you can head to the capital city of Skiathos Town.
+For a more upbeat and wild nightlife scene on cheap holidays in Skiathos, you can head to the capital city of Skiathos Town.
 This lively city's promenade next to the water is lined with bars and clubs open all night long.

 Capital city just next door